tillbiskup/cwepr/docs/api/index.rst

 Subpackages
 -----------

-An alphabetic list of the subpackages available within the cwEPR package.
+An alphabetic list of the subpackages available within the cwepr package.
 The actual documentation is split in pages for each submodule of each subpackage, respectively.

 .. toctree::
    :maxdepth: 4